It’s very important to know what foods are best for your African Pygmy pet hedgehog, and which ones can cause harm.

-Many breeders recommend mixing a few different cat foods together to ensure that your hedgehog receives a well-rounded diet.
+Many breeders recommend mixing a few different brands together to ensure that they receives a well-rounded diet.

 Please note that they should be served in small amounts (no more than a teaspoon per serving, according to the reputable breeders at Blissful Quills Hedgehogs), 3-4 days per week.

 Fruits and vegetables

 Hedgehogs love an occasional fruit treat.
 However, some fruits can be harmful to them.

 Keep the following in mind when feeding your pet hedgehog with fruit:

 – As discussed before, do not feed them with grapes or raisins.

 – The amount of fruit should be minimal so that to keep the sugar levels low.